alfredovaras/US-medical-insurance-portfolio/README.md

 # US-medical-insurance-portfolio
-I have finalized this project by already using Pandas
+I have finalized this project by using Pandas.

+Feel free to comment my code